 - Weekly video calls with a mentor who works in the field

-- Data science course has the guarantee that you’ll get hired within 6 months of graduating or you’ll get 100 percent of your tuition refunded
+- Most courses include the guarantee that you’ll get hired within six months of graduating or you’ll get 100% of your tuition refunded

 - No financial aid opportunities

-- Over 45,000 online courses from expert instructors
+- About 150,000 online courses from expert instructors

 - Some skills-based courses promise that you will learn the skills to become a paid professional, but they don’t help with the job hunt or track graduate career outcomes

 - You’ll get a Udemy Certificate of Completion (but this is not recognized in the professional world since Udemy isn’t an accredited institution)

 - Anyone can create a course and become a Udemy instructor as long as they follow course guidelines